opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Right-click the selection in the scene cast and choose Expose in Xsheet from the menu that opens.
 In case of a multiple level selection, each level will be placed in a different column, starting from the first empty one.

-    - Drag and drop the selection to the xsheet cell where you want to start exposing it.
+    - Drag and drop the selection to the Xsheet cell where you want to start exposing it.
 In case of a multiple level selection, each level will be placed in a different column.

 .. tip:: **To display an animation level in the level strip:**